Testing the Quasar Hubble Diagram with LISA Standard Sirens: Introduction

 The standard siren method has already been used to produce constraints on the Hubble constant $H_0$ with real data collected by the LIGO-Virgo interferometers \cite{Abbott:2017xzu,Fishbach:2018gjp,Soares-Santos:2019irc,Abbott:2019yzh}.
 In particular GW170817 \cite{TheLIGOScientific:2017qsa}, a binary neutron star merger, was the first multi-messenger event for which both GW and EM signals were observed.
 This first standard siren provided a measurement of $H_0 = 70.0{}^{+12.0}_{-8.0}\,{\rm km\, s^{-1}\, Mpc^{-1}}$~\cite{2017Natur.551...85A,2019PhRvX...9a1001A,LVCO2Cosmo}.
 Other GW events observed without EM counterparts can also be used as standard sirens.
 If the host galaxy cannot be identified, one can still cross-correlate the sky localization region of the GW event with a galaxy catalog and assign to each galaxy within this region a non-zero probability of being the host galaxy~\cite{Schutz:1986gp,DelPozzo:2011yh,Gray:2019ksv}.
 This ``statistical method'' has less constraining power per event than the counterpart method because the redshift is not known precisely.
 However, combining information from many GW events allows the statistical significance to be increased.
 Combining all the events observed in the first two LIGO and Virgo observing runs gave a result $H_0 = 68^{+14}_{-7}$ km s$^{-1}$ Mpc$^{-1}$~\cite{LVCO2Cosmo}.

 Looking ahead, GW observations by LIGO/Virgo and proposed observatories, such as the Cosmic Explorer \cite{Reitze:2019iox} or the Einstein Telescope \cite{Sathyaprakash:2012jk}, will yield orders of magnitude more candidate standard sirens.
 Perhaps the boldest of these future plans is the Laser Interferometer Space Antenna (LISA) \cite{Audley:2017drz}, a GW observatory consisting of a fleet of three satellites in an Earth-trailing, heliocentric orbit, positioned at the vertices of a $2.5$ million km triangle.
 Using laser interferometry, LISA will measure GWs in the mHz frequency range.
 The loudest objects in this band of the GW sky are expected to be mergers of massive black hole binaries (MBHBs).
 Observations of the expected GW signal, and an EM counterpart by ground-based telescopes, offer the exciting possibility to extend the Hubble diagram out to $z \sim 7$ or higher \cite{Tamanini:2016zlh,Tamanini:2016uin}.
 This is the possibility we explore: the ability of deep-redshift standard sirens observed by LISA to validate or refute the expansion history inferred by the quasar Hubble diagram \cite{Risaliti:2018reu}.
 To do this, we generate mock LISA MBHB standard siren observations based on a flat $\Lambda$CDM cosmology and we adopt a Bayesian framework to test the deviation found in the quasar observations.
 We aim to estimate how many MBHB standard sirens are necessary to rule out a deviation of that size and to explore the power of LISA to constrain the matter density and Hubble parameter.
+Due to the general formulation of our analysis, this work can be also used to test with standard sirens other cosmological models against $\Lambda$CDM.